rsaggio87/LeaveOutTwoWay/README.md

 $$y_{it} = \alpha_{i} + \lambda_{t} + \sum_{k=a}^{b}D_{it}^{k}\theta_{k}+X_{it}'\gamma + r_{it}$$

 where $r_{it}$ is drawn from an AR(1) process with AR(1) coefficient equal to 0.9 and normal white noise errors.
-In this DGP, there are 30 clusters , 20 time periods, 10 extra controls and a total of 30 regression coefficients of interest (i.e $a$=-15 and $b$=15 in the event-study regression above).
-We simulate from this DGP and print the sampling variability of $\theta_{k}$ across these 1000 simulations along with the estimate of this sampling variability based on the leave-out formula of KSS as well as estimates based on the traditional "White" cluster-robust standard errors that are typically printed by standard packages such as `reghdfe`.
+In this DGP, there are 30 clusters, 20 time periods, 10 extra controls, and a total of 30 regression coefficients of interest (i.e $a$=-15 and $b$=15 in the event-study regression above).
+We simulate from this DGP and print the sampling variability of $\theta_{k}$ across these 1,000 simulations along with the estimate of this sampling variability based on the leave-out formula of KSS as well as estimates based on the traditional White (1980) cluster-robust standard errors that are typically printed by standard packages such as `reghdfe`.

 ```matlab